-- Your Spouse. - A person who is under the general Dependent Limiting Age shown in the "Benefit Summary" and who is any of the following: - Your or your Spouse's child. - A child adopted by you or your Spouse, or for whom you or your Spouse have assumed a legal obligation in anticipation of adoption. - Any other person for whom you or your Spouse is a court-appointed guardian. - A child placed with you or your Spouse for foster care. - A person who is over the general Dependent Limiting Age but under the student Dependent Limiting Age shown in the "Benefit Summary," who is a full-time registered student at an accredited college or accredited vocational school, and is any of the following: - Your or your Spouse's child. - A child adopted by you or your Spouse, or for whom you or your Spouse have assumed a legal obligation in anticipation of adoption. - Any other person for whom you or your Spouse is a court-appointed guardian.
+- Your Spouse. - A person who is under the Dependent Limiting Age shown in the "Benefit Summary" and who is any of the following: - Your or your Spouse's child. - A child adopted by you or your Spouse, or for whom you or your Spouse have assumed a legal obligation in anticipation of adoption. - Any other person for whom you or your Spouse is a court-appointed guardian. - A child placed with you or your Spouse for foster care. - A person of any age who is primarily dependent upon you or your Spouse for support and maintenance if the person is incapable of self-sustaining employment by reason of a developmental disability, mental illness, or a physical disability that occurred prior to the person reaching the Dependent Limiting Age shown in the "Benefit Summary," if the person is any of the following: - Your or your Spouse's child. - A child adopted by you or your Spouse, or for whom you or your Spouse have assumed a legal obligation in anticipation of adoption. - Any other person for whom you or your Spouse is a court-appointed guardian and was a court-appointed guardian prior to the person reaching the Dependent Limiting Age shown in the "Benefit Summary."